Panini Comics

 Panini Comics is an Italian comic book publisher.
-A division of Panini Group, which also produces collectable stickers, it is headquartered in Modena, Italy.
-The company publishes comic books in Argentina, Brazil, Chile, France, Germany, Hungary, Italy, Mexico, Portugal, Spain and the United Kingdom, as well as manga in several non-English-speaking countries through the Planet Manga publishing division.
+A division of Panini Group, which also produces collectible stickers, it is headquartered in Modena, Italy.
+The company publishes comic books in Argentina, Brazil, Chile, France, Germany, Hungary, Italy, Mexico, Peru, Portugal, Spain and the United Kingdom, as well as manga in several non-English-speaking countries through the Planet Manga publishing division.

-In the United Kingdom, Panini Comics prints its Collectors' Edition (CE) line, which consists of reprints of Marvel US Comics.
-These are usually 76 pages long (with the occasional 100 page special).
+In the United Kingdom, Panini Comics prints its Collectors' Edition (CE) line, which consists of reprints of American Marvel Comics.
+These are usually 76 pages long (with occasional 100-page specials).
 Each comic is published every 28 days, with the exception of Astonishing Spider-Man which has been published fortnightly since volume 2.

+Since 2013, Panini Comics has been publishing digest size comics magazines featuring Disney characters.

 History

 Italy and international

-Panini Comics started as an evolution of "Marvel Italia", an Italian division of Marvel Comics created in 1994 to publish Marvel titles in Italy, the rights to which had been previously held by different publishers (Star Comics, Comic Art, Play Press and Max Bunker Press).
+Panini Comics started as an evolution of Marvel Italia, an Italian division of Marvel Comics created in 1994 to publish Marvel titles in Italy, the rights to which had been previously held by different publishers (Star Comics, Comic Art, Play Press and Max Bunker Press).
 In December 1994, Marvel Italia was absorbed by Edizioni Panini of Modena, following the acquisition of the latter by Marvel Comics.
 Panini Comics in Italy has since evolved to encompass a series of sub-divisions: